With the wonderful choices in electric fireplaces out on the market now, a world of ability has opened up to us to add a fireplace to any room.

 Then we went fireplace shopping…

 Well I went fireplace shopping, online… and forwarded the choices to them.
-Knowing that they were going for a more streamlined modern look, I was thrilled to find this one: (here is the link for the electric fireplace we used in this condo, however, check at the end of this post for a few more choices in different sizes)
+Knowing that they were going for a more streamlined modern look, I was thrilled to find this great choice.

 These are pictures from the listing: